By COLlive reporter

-A standing-room only crowd of 800 packed into Lubavitch Yeshiva hall in Crown Heights Monday for a historic event to combat child abuse in the Orthodox Jewish community.
+A standing-room only crowd packed Lubavitch Yeshiva in Crown Heights for a powerful event Monday to combat child abuse in the Orthodox Jewish community.
+Full Story, Photos, Video

 Thank you so much for dedicated efforts to protect our children.
 Please do inform us where we can access this pamphlet that was mentioned and please let us know if there is a way to view a video of the event.